Poll Worker Resources

 ELECTION EQUIPMENT OPEN HOUSES

-The Bureau of Elections will hold three Election Equipment Open Houses before the Primary Election.
+The Bureau of Elections will hold four Election Equipment Open Houses before the General Election.
 We encourage all poll workers to join us to familiarize themselves with the equipment, and to ask questions about equipment set up, use and shut down.
-Open Houses are not classes (visit as long or as briefly as you like) as these are opportunities to get hands-on experience with the equipment and ask as many questions of equipment experts as you need.
+Open Houses are not structured classes but instead opportunities to get hands-on experience with the equipment and ask as many questions of equipment experts as you need, at your own pace.
+Visit as long or as briefly as you like.

 Poll workers are asked to check their email for details, including information about parking, and can contact the Poll Worker Hotline at (484) 460-3750 with questions.